Universal541/brianreymore/src/content/essays/no-opponent-no-republic.md

 Consider the rhetoric surrounding executive power.

-In interviews defending aggressive immigration enforcement, figures like :contentReference[oaicite:0]{index=0} often rely on a recognizable rhetorical move: begin with a legitimate legal principle, extend it toward its most expansive interpretation, and present extraordinary executive authority as obvious constitutional common sense.
+In interviews defending aggressive immigration enforcement, figures like Stephen Miller often rely on a recognizable rhetorical move: begin with a legitimate legal principle, extend it toward its most expansive interpretation, and present extraordinary executive authority as obvious constitutional common sense.

 National sovereignty matters.